duneanalytics/hooks/README.md

 # Props

 - simApiKey: Required.
-The API key to authenticate your requests with sim APIs.
+The API key to authenticate your requests with Sim APIs.

 # Hooks